dmeehan1968/SQSBench/README.md

 This is a CDK application that can be deployed to your own Amazon Web Services (AWS) account to allow you to evaluate the resource utilisation/cost of using Amazon Simple Queue Service (SQS) in a serverless environment.

+It will run automated tests to simulate messages and associated processing.

+IMPORTANT: This application will incur charges on your account whilst tests are enabled.
+You can leave the application deployed in order to continue looking at historical results, but you should disable the tests when you are not actively measuring.

 SQS Supports multiple ways to consume messages from a queue, including:

 - EventBridge Pipes